Kerollmops/sdset/README.md

-# setiter
+# setset
-Set theory applied on sorted slices, for algorithms needing performances.
+Set theory applied on sorted and deduplicated slices.

+Much performances!
+Such Wow!